Men’s Issues

 Got me thinkin' though bout how many of us have been affected by suicide of our friends, family.
 Struggle and pain is real.
 We've all been there on some level or another…We all go thru the sludge/shit and depression never discriminates.
 Took me a long time to realize it but the key is to not be afraid to open up.
 Especially us dudes have a tendency to keep it in.
 You're not alone.

 And sometimes, you just need a way to stitch YOURSELF up.
 Sometimes, that means someone's got to SHOW YOU how to stitch yourself up before you can do it yourself.
-Like Rambo.
 I give you the tools to do just that.

-In active battle, if you break your legs, you don't have the luxury to get a cast when you're just trying to get out alive.
+In active combat, if you break your legs, you don't have the luxury to get a cast when you're just trying to get out alive.
 So you make do with a splint as quickly as you can, and you keep moving.
 But once you get to safety, you need to correctly set the bone and get a cast.
 You can't keep hobbling along.
 You COULD, but you'll end up hurting yourself even more, and you're not really addressing what's wrong.
 Think of talking to a therapist as the cast and the ways you've been coping so far as the splint.
 You've come up with really creative and varied methods of getting through things.
 Otherwise, you wouldn't be here.
 But you deserve to do more than just hobble through life.